Recruiters share their true job interview horror stories

 The Mysterious Closet Full of Skeletons!

 “One applicant handed over a list of three references, but then pointed to the first one and said, ‘But don’t call this guy.’
-She paused for a moment and then indicated the second reference and said, ‘You’d better not call this one either.’” – Peter Harris, head of editorial at Workopolis.
+She paused for a moment and then indicated the second reference and said, ‘You’d better not call this one either.’” – Peter Harris, editor-in-chief of Workopolis.

 This isn’t going to make anyone wonder.
 What?
 Look over there!